placrosse/kodo/docs/source/tutorial.rst

 correcting codes.
 However, for the time being we will just use it as a standard erasure correcting code, namely to encode and decode some data.

-In the following we will go through three of the key-parameters to choose when configuring an erasure correcting code:
+In the following, we will go through three of the key-parameters to choose when configuring an erasure correcting code:

-* The number of ``symbols``,
+* The number of ``symbols``
-* The ``symbol_size``, and
+* The ``symbol_size``
 * The finite field, or more specifically the field size used.

 In general if a block of data is to be encoded, it's split into a number of symbols of a specific size.
-If you multiply the number of symbols with the symbol size you get the total amount of data in bytes that will be either encoded or decoded per generation.
+If you multiply the number of symbols with the symbol size, you get the total amount of data in bytes that will be either encoded or decoded per generation.

 .. note:: Sizes in Kodo are always measured in bytes.
 So if you see a variable
-          of function name that includes the word "size", bytes is the unit used.
+          or function name that includes the word "size", bytes is the unit used.

-.. note:: In network applications a single symbol typically corresponds to a
+.. note:: In network applications, a single symbol typically corresponds to a
-          single packet (for example an UDP datagram).
+          single packet (for example, a UDP datagram).

 Let us briefly outline the impact of changing the three parameters.